 # 35 I hear about shortcuts, such as primarily growing the business on the Internet, but there is no substitute for getting out there and communicating with people face to face.
 There is no shortcut to success.
 Roll up your sleeves and do the work.
 This business always has been and always will be about relationships.
 You can’t hide behind your computer and build a huge business.
-You have to talk to people and connect with them face to face.
+You have to talk to people and connect with them on a personal level.

 # 36 We can’t carry everybody in the world with us.
 We have to take the willing.
 Help everyone but spend most of your time working with the willing.
 At the end of day, everyone is responsible for their own success.
 You can’t make someone else a success.
 They have to want it for themselves.

 # 37 It really is easier to give birth in our business than it is to raise the dead.
 If your business isn’t growing much, find new people.
 You won’t hit your next goal with the same team.
 New lifeblood is vital to the long term success of your business.

 # 39 To be successful in business, our focus must always be on the other person.
 Network marketing is not about you.
 It’s about your prospect, customer or team member.
 Make them feel good and important.
 Help your team become successful and you will become successful.